didalik/stellar-help-exchange/README.md

-# Rules of engagement for the takers
+# Rules of engagement for our takers

 All our makes are listed here.